Rangi42/polishedcrystal/README.md

 I've had vague plans to make a Pokémon game for years.
 I'm very impressed by the effort that's gone into disassembling Pokémon Crystal and making the code so well-organized.
 Thanks to making it open-source (and to the ROM hackers that inspired me), I'm finally making this game a reality.

 ## Download and Play

-The most recent version is 1.1.2 as of August 2, 2016.
+The most recent version is 2.0.0 as of September 7, 2016.

 To play, download the .ips patch file, and use a tool like [Lunar IPS](http://fusoya.eludevisibility.org/lips/) (for Windows), [MultiPatch](http://projects.sappharad.com/tools/multipatch.html) (for OS X), or [UniPatcher](https://play.google.com/store/apps/details?id=org.emunix.unipatcher&hl=en) (for Android) to apply the patch to a default Crystal ROM.